FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 # get_position()

-Return a table containing the currrent X, Y, Z value of the device.
+Return a table containing the current X, Y, Z value of the device.

 ```lua
 position, error = get_position()